oasci/pitt-biosc1540-2024s/biosc1540/modules/prelims/nucleic-acids.md

 1.  transfer RNA (tRNA)
 1.  microRNA (miRNA).

-The first, mRNA,carries the message from DNA, which controls all of the cellular activities in a cell.
+The first, mRNA, carries the message from DNA, which controls all of the cellular activities in a cell.
 If a cell requires a certain protein to be synthesized, the gene for this product is turned "on" and the messenger RNA is synthesized in the nucleus.
 The RNA base sequence is complementary to the coding sequence of the DNA from which it has been copied.
-However, in RNA, the base T is absent and U is present instead.
+However, in RNA, the base `T` is absent and `U` is present instead.
-If the DNA strand has a sequence AATTGCGC, the sequence of the complementary RNA is UUAACGCG.
+If the DNA strand has a sequence `AATTGCGC`, the sequence of the complementary RNA is `UUAACGCG`.
 In the cytoplasm, the mRNA interacts with ribosomes and other cellular machinery (Figure 4).

 !!! quote "**Figure 4**"